iSpoof/Dell-Inspron-7570-OpenCore-Hackintosh-EFI/README.md

     * Low Speeds (40 MB/s Write & Read).
   * Display - Don't own USB-C Display, so I am unable to test.
 * HDMI
-  * Connecting/Disconecting causes screen to go black
+  * Connecting/Disconecting causes both displays to "break".
+(No display at all)
-    * Current fix is to close laptop, open it and both displays work (idk what's causing this.